wp-plugins/users-ultra/readme.txt

 This great feature allows you to import users into the Users Ultra System easily through a CSV file.
 You may also to notify users once the importing process has been finished.
 Besides, you can set a default status for the imported users.

 <strong>Private Messages System For WordPress</strong><br>
-Users Ultra comes with a powerful private messaging system that allows user to send messages to other members of the user's community.<br>
+Users Ultra comes with a powerful private messaging system that allows user to send messages to other members of the user's community.

 The user panel has a modern, easy to use messages board with "read bubble" notifications.
 Also, when viewing a message the users will see a well-organized conversation.
 Delete a message can be done with just a click.
-Mark messages as read/unread is done by using AJAX.<br>
+Mark messages as read/unread is done by using AJAX.

 Besides, each message will display the user's avatar and there is an "inbox" and "sent" messages box that will help you to keep your messages organized.